Have a question? Check here for the answers to the most commonly ask questions.

 Shasta Mountain Guides™ is the oldest and only local Mt.
-Shasta guide service for over 35 years leading the highest quality summit climbs and seminars on the mountain.
+Shasta guide service.
+For nearly 40 years we have been leading the highest quality summit climbs and seminars on the mountain.
+We achieve this through smaller climb teams with the lowest guide:climber ratio on the mountain.
 We specialize in Mt.
 Shasta and the Shasta-Trinity National Forest, no detail is too small.
 Our guides are the highest trained professionals and we make your safety and goals our first priority.
-We use a lower guide ratio for better service and summit opportunity.

 As a Cascade Volcano in Northern California, Mt.
 Shasta receives over 500″ of snow annually and extended periods of high pressure in spring and summer.
 This is optimal for safe and efficient mountaineering and we generally recommend April-September for best conditions.